freqit/bloodline_ShaderFX/README.md

 # bloodline_ShaderFX
-Learning Shaders and scripting to control it
+Learning Shaders and scripting to control it.
-FX for my personal project
+WIP for a personal game project.